loic-sharma/scaffold/readme.md

 	php artisan migrate

 The migration, model, controller, and views will all be automatically generated.

+Notice how each of the fields are listed after the table's name, in singular form.
+The field's name is provided first and then the field's type.
+All of Laravel's different field types from the Schema are supported.

+If you wish your scaffold to automatically timestamp, simply add timestamps to the end of the command.

 Neat, huh?

 ### Using an existing Table to create a Scaffolding